Celebrating the Written Word

 Our two-hour/day, week-long mini-camps are chock-full of writing games, wacky prompts, and time to sink into a favorite book just to read!
 Seasoned writers will be challenged by story starters unlike anything they’ve seen in school.
 Reluctant writers will find TWC’s interactive games and prompts an irresistible invitation to start creating.
 Our collaborative, energetic environment will lay the foundation for kids to let loose and let the words flow.
 Let WordSMASH spark a love of writing and reading this summer!

-Sessions in South Orange, Morristown, Madison, Verona, NJ, and on Zoom.
+Sessions in South Orange, Morristown, Madison, Monclair, NJ, and on Zoom.

 Register